-Like the name indicates, documentary photography documents your family and beautiful real life moments through a photojournalist approach.
+Like the name indicates, documentary photography photographs your family and beautiful real life moments through a photojournalist approach.
 Here’s what you can expect:

-- A relaxed time focused on the interaction of your family, as they do something they typically do together
+- A relaxed time focused on the interaction of your family, as they do something they can be themselves doing together

 - No directing, props, posing, or pressure for perfection

 - A collection of professional images that tell your family’s story for future generations

 The beauty of documentary photography is that what you do in your everyday life IS the planning.

 - We’ll talk ahead of time about what your family loves to do together.

 - I’ll ask questions that help me learn about the important pieces of your story and life.

 - Location and clothing will be determined by the activities that you choose.